Graph decomposition and parity: Specific examples

-Because $H_A$ has a tree structure and is uniquely decomposable, by Theorem \ref{tree} $N(A)$ is $2^{-\Omega(n)}$-close to uniformly distributed modulo $q$. \end{proof} \begin{cor} If $A=\sqcup_{i=1}^{k} G_i$ and the $G_i$ are two-connected, then $N(A)$ is $2^{-\Omega(n)}$-close to being uniformly distributed modulo $q$ for all $q$. \end{cor} \begin{proof} Any pair of two-connected graphs are incomparable.
-Follows from Theorem \ref{diff}. \end{proof}
+Because $H_A$ has a tree structure and is uniquely decomposable, by Theorem \ref{tree} $N(A)$ is $2^{-\Omega(n)}$-close to uniformly distributed modulo $q$. \end{proof} The reader can generate many corollaries of Theorem \ref{diff}, using any subgraph-free family of graphs.

-The reader can generate more corollaries of Theorem \ref{diff}, using other families of incomparable graphs.
-For example, conditions on degree can guarantee incomparability.
+The same``path-like" gluing shows another family of multi-component graphs is also uniquely decomposable. \begin{theorem} If $A=\sqcup_{i=1}^{k} G_i$ and the $G_i$ are distinct and two-connected, then $N(A)$ is $2^{-\Omega(n)}$-close to being uniformly distributed modulo $q$ for all $q$. \end{theorem} \begin{proof} Similarly to the proof of Theorem \ref{diff}, glue the graphs together at the vertices of maximum distance from each other. $H_A$ contains $k-1$ vertices of block-degree 1, which are exactly the glued vertices.
+Notice that any decomposition must split all block-degree 1 vertices into two block-degree 1 vertices; therefore there is exactly one decomposition and the graph is uniquely decomposable. \end{proof}